 When I refer to “Dad”, I’m usually talking about my father.
 But as I approach my tenth father’s day as a member of the Dad club, I figure I can claim the title in naming this recipe!
 Just in time for Father’s Day, I serve up this NY Strip Steak with a garlic cumin spice rub.

-I’m calling it Dad’s Favorite Spice Rub because it is definitely my go-to rub.
+I refer to the spice blend used here as Dad’s Favorite Spice Rub because it is definitely my go-to rub.
 The rub provides enough flavor to make this Dad happy, but I also score some serious Dad points any time I time I feature this rub on a good piece of meat.
 My son loves it on steak, and also likes it so much on pork chops that he helped me give the Heaven Sent Grilled Pork Chops their name.

 This NY Strip Steak with Garlic Cumin Rub could be a perfect choice for Father’s Day.
 Many Dads including me might like to do their own grilling on Sunday, but don’t want to get into anything to complicated on our special day.
 Get this simple three ingredient spice rub working on the steak, put it on the grill, and boom, you’ve got a great Father’s Day meal.
 Yep, I think I just sold myself on making this Sunday.